Guntur Andhra Pradesh, India Travel Guide

 Embrace the local custom of eating with your right hand.
 It joins you with the culture and enhances the sensory experience of the food.

-Learning a few basic Telugu phrases, like "Namaskaram" (hello) or "Dhanyavadalu" (thank you), will be appreciated by locals.
+Learning a few basic Telugu phrases, like "Namaskaram" (hello) or "Dhanyavadalu" (thank you), is going to be appreciated by locals.

 A historic hill fortress (approx. 25 kilometers from Guntur) dating back to the 12th century, significant during the Reddy dynasty.
-It panoramic views and remnants of ancient structures.
+It expansive views and remnants of ancient structures.

 Once the main city of the Satavahana dynasty (approx. 35 kilometers from Guntur), it is a major Buddhist site.
 Home to remnants of the Amaravathi Stupa and the Amaravathi Archaeological Museum.